jcunhasilva/custom-django-auth/README.md

 * Twitter bootstrap - front-end framework for faster and easier web development.
 Check out http://twitter.github.com/bootstrap for more information.

 * https://github.com/jessemiller/HamlPy - use a Haml like syntax for your Django templates.

+Check the live demo of this web app at http://profile-publisher.herokuapp.com/